 I got my start in front end web development hacking on Wordpress and Joomla sites as a freelancer after watching just enough online dev courses to be dangerous.
 My first memory is getting FTP credentials for my first client's site and taking the site down in under 5 minutes.
 Oops.
 That was stressful.

 After I gained a little experience I moved to a creative agency in Greenville doing some more complex Drupal and Wordpress builds for universities.

 And now I'm at Mediacurrent.
 Mediacurrent is a full-service digital agency, so we do strategy, design, and web development for enterprise organizations looking for a better ROI.
 We're 82 people strong this week.
 And on the development side, we've traditionally been a Drupal shop.
 We've got some of the best Drupal developers around, our devs are maintaining modules, working on core initiatives and always pushing the envelope on ambitious projects with Drupal.
 Our team has really enjoyed the Gatsby projects we've taken on in the past year as well.
-So if you're looking for Drupal or Gatsby or strategy or design work, give us a call.
-Or if you want to work remote with an awesome team, get in touch - we're always looking for great people.

 Now, let's do a little story time.
 I call this story "A personal history of templating".